daustria/GrassRenderer/README.md

 The tessellation evaluation shader `blade.tes` will run for each new vertex $(u,v)$ on this quad.
 We use $u,v$ as parameters, as well as the control points $v0, v1, v2$ for invoking
 [De Casteljau's algorithm](https://en.wikipedia.org/wiki/De_Casteljau%27s_algorithm) so that **each such point $(u,v)$ on the quad is mapped to a point on a degree 2 Bezier curve in three dimensional space**.
 The precise computations are in `blade.tes` or the research paper.
 We also output the normal and UV coordinates and pass all this to the fragment shader for lighting.

+### Installation

+To setup OpenGL on my device I followed learnopengl.com.
+One should be able to run this code with the provided Makefile after configuring glfw and glad, as well as changing some paths in the Makefile to suit your system.
+It of course runs on my device but I haven't tested it on another device yet.